 Between 1946 and 1977, Holiday was one of the most exciting magazines in the United States.
-Renowned for its bold layout, literary authenticity, and ambitious choice of photographers, Holiday portrayed the world like no other periodical.
 The idea was simple: send a writer and photographer to a one location and ask them to capture their vision of the place without constraints of style, length or budget.
 Some of the most celebrated writing by Graham Greene, Joan Didion, Jack Kerouac and Truman Capote first appeared in the pages of Holiday.
-In 2014, after a thirty-seven year hiatus, Holiday returned at the behest of Parisian art director Franck Durand.
-In the spirit of adventure of Holiday Atelier Franck Durand have an accompanying capsule collection of chic accessories.
+In 2014, after a 37 year hiatus, Holiday returned at the behest of Parisian art director Franck Durand.
+In the spirit of adventure Atelier Franck Durand have an accompanying capsule collection of chic accessories.